keelback-code/the-rhubarb-witch/README.md

 Text is kept relatively short so as to keep the user engaged.
 The game never goes more than a few sentences (usually 2 or 3) before introducing a choice.

+The colors are all set to 'bright' as the standard Python colours are a little dim in the HTML terminal.

 ### Story map and flow chart

 Due to spending a week with limited internet, I ended up planning this project before starting the Love Sandwiches walkthrough and learning what a flow chart is.
 When writing out the story and the paths of the story I ended up with an accidental flow chart but it is in the format of a word document, which can be found below, along with photos of the handwritten version.